 Collaboration is playing a big part in the battle for stand out in the luxury and fashion markets, and we saw some rather interesting brand collaborations coming to life in the past year in an effort to gain the upper-hand in the market.
 Take for example Apple Joining forces with Hermès in 2015.
 Up until this point, Apple has always believed in the aesthetic supremacy of its products and it has lived by this mantra, which has served it well while the primary focus has been on items that are functional and clinical in their design.
 However, with its expansion into the more appearance-driven watch market, Apple discovered the one area its brand isn’t cool enough to conquer on its own.

-Such was the anticipation over its release that Supreme had to cancel their in-store release of sneaker range in New York and L.A (most likely on grounds of personal safety) and the products in the online store super fast.
+Such was the anticipation over its release that Supreme had to cancel their in-store release of sneaker range in New York and L.A – most likely on grounds of personal safety.
 But then, would you have expected anything else?

 I have been activating a number of brand partnerships and Collaboration’s over the past few years and some interesting lessons have been learned.
 The key ones are: